South China AA: 2010s

 Ahead of the 2014–15 season, AET chairman Wallace Cheung became the conveynor of the club, promising to spend $18–20 million per season.
 The domestic season was not initially a successful one as the club finished fourth in the league and did not win any silverware.
 The saving grace was a Season Playoff victory which allowed the club to directly qualify for the 2016 AFC Cup group stage.

 Recent times

-With a heavily strengthened squad and coaching staff team, South China achieving the famous treble in the 2006–07 season, with continued domestic success and a semi-final appearance in the 2009 AFC Cup.
+After making changes to the squad and coaching staff team, South China saw success in the 2006–07 season, reaching the semi-finals of the 2009 AFC Cup.

 South China player (in red) in action against Victory Sports Club during the 2008 AFC Cup match at the Maldives National Stadium.

 Ahead of the 2014–15 season, AET chairman Wallace Cheung became the chairman of the club, promising to spend $18–20 million per season.

 However, South China's performance in the HKPL era had suffered, as they struggled to keep up against rivals Kitchee and Eastern.

 On 5 June 2017, South China announced their self-relegation into the First Division and parted ways with Cheung, fielding an amateur squad with young players ever since.